stevenylai/gentoo-tinyos-overlay/README.md

 Instructions (roughly follows: http://docs.tinyos.net/tinywiki/index.php/Manual_installation_using_RPM_packages ):

-1. If you are not just running TOSSIM, install crossdev if you haven't yet.
+1. If you are not just running TOSSIM, install crossdev if you haven't yet: emerge crossdev
 2. Install msp430 toolchain if you are working with msp430-based platform: crossdev --target msp430
 3. If you want avr toolchain, you first need to patch crossdev to make it support multilib (https://bugs.gentoo.org/show_bug.cgi?id=147155#c72 ).
 Then emerge avr toolchain (use gcc 4.1.2 as this is supported by TinyOS): crossdev --target avr --gcc 4.1.2
 3. Add tinyos overlay from this package (http://wiki.gentoo.org/wiki/Layman#Adding_custom_overlays )